By Amen Jafri

-The Secret Lives of Public Servants is a three-episode documentary web series that explores the creative hobbies and careers of public employees outside the 9-5.
-Each episode profiles a different person and looks at what they do for their day jobs and then what they do in their “secret life”.
+The Secret Lives of Public Servants is a three-episode documentary web series that explores the creative hobbies and careers of public employees outside the 9 to 5.
 The ultimate goal is to humanize public servants in a fun way and showcase a narrative other than the stock one we hear, that they are boring, lazy or corrupt.
 We are an official selection for the Mirror Mountain Film Festival and were nominated for two awards at Brooklyn Web Fest.

 I knew Janet’s work long before I ever met her person.
 It was 1995, I had joined the Canada Post Stamp Club and the first official stamps to arrive in my mailbox were from the Canadian superhero collection.
 During the course of interviewing Janet for this series, I learned that she was part of the team that brought those to life.
 It’s funny how things come full circle sometimes.

 Janet is a prolific comic book creator whose work you have probably come across too.
 She’s worked on everything from Elvira: Mistress of the Dark, to her own Eternal Romance series (a throwback to 1950s romance comics) to The Secret Loves of Geek Girls.
 She frequently collaborates with her partner, illustrator Ronn Sutton, an established artist in his own right.

 While the title of this series is The Secret Lives of Public Servants, it’s tongue-in-cheek and not necessarily a literal fact.
 So I was surprised to learn that until Janet signed up to be featured in her episode, she generally maintained a clear separation between her two professions.